Elephant Sanctuaries, Orphanages and Parks Around the World That You Should Visit

 But look – I am not here to lecture or preach.

 Without sounding too cliché, the more you know the better equipped you are to make a sound decision, one that’s right for you and your family.
 There are so many wonderful places around the world where you can support and nurture the growth and survival of elephants, and I would encourage you to look into all the different options.
-I will say this though, I have since visited Yala National Park in Sri Lanka and witnessing elephants in their natural habitat is pretty darn incredible.
+I will say this though, I have since visited the Yala, Udawalawe and Kaudulla National Parks in Sri Lanka and witnessing elephants in their natural habitat is pretty darn incredible.
 I also finally visited Elephant Nature Park in Chiang Mai, a rescue and rehabilitation centre, and absolutely loved the opportunity to spend some quality time with elephants that had been rescued from street begging, the logging industry, circuses and riding camps.

 If you are researching places to interact with or observe animals, there are a few factors that you should bear in mind.
 According to the World Animal Protection organization, “If you can climb, ride, hug, hold or touch an elephant, chances are the elephant has been subjected to cruelty and is living in poor conditions.”

 From the WAP’s Research Report on the conditions for elephants used in tourism in Asia: “A true elephant-friendly venue is purely observational for visitors, where the safety of visitors and wellbeing of elephants is not affected by the need to constantly control the animals.
 The elephants would be managed in humane ways through the mahout who allows a maximum of freedom or through advanced ‘protected contact’ techniques.”